Richard Gasquet: 2011: 250 career singles wins on the ATP Tour

-2012: Olympic Bronze in doubles, Hopman Cup & third Masters 1000 singles finals
+2012: Olympic Bronze in doubles, Hopman Cup & third Masters finals

 Coached by Riccardo Piatti, Gasquet kicked off his 2012 season by competing at the 2012 Hopman Cup alongside top-10 WTA pro Marion Bartoli.
 The French won all three of their round-robin ties to reach the final, where they lost to the Czech Republic.
 Gasquet lost in the quarterfinals in Sydney to Denis Istomin.
 He competed in the Australian Open shortly afterward, defeating Andreas Seppi, Andrey Golubev, and ninth seed Janko Tipsarević en route to the fourth round.
 There, he faced and lost to fifth seed David Ferrer.
 Immediately thereafter, he made the quarterfinals at the Open Sud de France, where he lost to Philipp Kohlschreiber.

 In February, Gasquet made the quarterfinals in Rotterdam, before losing to Nikolay Davydenko in straight sets.
 In Indian Wells, he lost his first match to Albert Ramos.
 Gasquet reached the fourth round in Miami, but was defeated by eventual champion Novak Djokovic.
 He reached the final in Estoril, where he lost to Juan Martín del Potro in straight sets.
 In Madrid, Gasquet beat Thomaz Bellucci and Victor Troicki, before succumbing to Roger Federer.
 Gasquet defeated Andy Murray in the third round of the Rome Masters, but lost to David Ferrer in the quarterfinals.

 Gasquet reached the fourth round of the French Open, before losing to Andy Murray.
 At Wimbledon he lost in the fourth round to Florian Mayer and in the US Open he lost at the same stage to David Ferrer.

 At the 2012 Summer Olympics, Gasquet played in both the singles and doubles competitions.
 In the singles, he lost to Marcos Baghdatis in the second round.
 He had more success in the doubles, however, as he and Julien Benneteau defeated Spaniards David Ferrer and Feliciano López in the third-place playoff to win the bronze medals.